Questions? We're always open. 📞

 Who Uses Invoice Factoring

-• Trucking and freight companiesfreight factoring is one of the largest segments, with carriers factoring broker and shipper invoices to cover fuel, maintenance, and driver pay
+• Trucking and freight companiesfreight factoring is a major player here.
+Carriers use it to factor broker and shipper invoices to manage costs like fuel, maintenance, and driver pay.

-• Staffing agenciesstaffing factoring bridges the gap between weekly payroll obligations and monthly client payments
+• Staffing agenciesstaffing factoring helps these agencies balance their weekly payroll obligations with monthly client payments.

-• Construction contractorsconstruction factoring covers materials and labor while waiting on progress billings
+• Construction contractors — They turn to construction factoring to cover materials and labor while waiting for progress billings to be paid.

-• Manufacturing companies — raw material purchases must happen weeks before customer payment arrives
+• Manufacturing companies — These businesses need to purchase raw materials weeks before they see any customer payments.

-• IT and professional services firms — project-based billing with 45-90 day payment terms creates persistent cash gaps
+• IT and professional services firms — With project-based billing on 45-90 day terms, these firms often face persistent cash gaps.

-• Government contractors — federal and state agencies often pay on 60-90+ day cycles despite reliable eventual payment
+• Government contractors — Federal and state agencies pay on lengthy 60-90+ day cycles, despite the eventual reliability of payments.

 Invoice Factoring vs. Other Financing Options